 City Light tests all its streetlights and nearby conductive structures, regardless of ownership, for contact voltage annually.

 If 30 volts or more was detected on any structure, the equipment was immediately repaired or de-energized for public safety.
-Over the past three years of contact voltage testing there?s been significant improvement from 2010 when testing found 62 instances of at least 30 volts.
+Over the past four years of contact voltage testing, there has been significant improvement from 2010 when testing found 62 instances of at least 30 volts.

 Repairs also were made to any Seattle City Light equipment where testing found voltage of less than 30 volts, but more than 3 volts.
-Testing found 89 instances where less than 30 volts of electricity were detected.
-Of those, 63 involved City Light equipment and 26 involved equipment owned by others.
+Testing found 57 instances where less than 30 volts of electricity were detected.
+All these instances involved City Light equipment.

 A number of factors contribute to contact voltage, which include aging infrastructure, weather, improper installation, rodent activity, copper wire theft, and corrosion.
 To address these factors, a 10-year horizon plan is in place to prioritize infrastructure replacement and refurbishment.
 The plan indicates where City Light needs to strategically invest available budget to bring the streetlight assets up to current safety codes.